Syndica/sig/src/gossip/readme.md

 ## Protocol Messages: Pull

-There are two types of Pull messages, Pull requests and Pull responses.
-Pull request messages request CRDS data which a node is missing.
-Pull response messages are responses to Pull requests and include the missing data.
+There are two types of Pull messages: requests and responses.
+Pull requests represent the data a node currently has and requests CRDS data which its missing.
+Pull responses are responses to pull requests and include missing data.

 ### Building Pull *Requests*